Shrikrishna10/Sem_5/COD/notes/COD.md

  ***Immediate Value is used as source #2 operand***

+>[!Note]
+>Don't add the values of the register with it self to make it 0 or anything that is a bad habit since you never know what is in it especially if all you want is to add a immediate value to it.
+Add the register as
+>```
+>addi rd, x0, imm
+>```

 # Operands of the Computer Hw
 ## Operand Location: *physical location in the computer*